-Class No. 1830 Quick Bread or non-yeast coffee cake.
+Class Class No. 1830 Quick Bread or non-yeast coffee cake.
 Bring the entire loaf or coffee cake.
-One piece of the load f or coffee cake will be kept for exhibiting.
-1832 Yeast Bread (1 loaf), rolls (4) or raised donuts (4), etc. 1833 Meal on a tray (explain food groups, cost of meal, etc.) place serving of all the food (except beve erage) on a cover setting on a tray (cover setting: dinnerware, glassware, flatware and linens to be used at the tab le) 1834 Soup-homemade, hot or cold (bring display container for soup) 1835 Self-determined (pie can be exhibited here) Best of Show Food Preparation Ages 12-14 exhibits from classes 1830-1835 Award: Gift FOOD PREPARATION (AGES 15-19) 1840 Feed a family of 4 for \$10 (Exhibit one plate of prepared meal, provide store receipts for all main ingredients purchased for the meal, provide nutritional write-up with the exhibit (a drink does not need to be included.)
-A photo of the plate of food may be left on display, Tuesday- Friday 1841 Food & People-Prepare a food or foods which are typical in another county or culture. (note card with brief description on origin of food must accompany exhibit) 1842 Desserts from Scratch (scratch pound cake, scratch angel food cake, etc.) 1843 Healthy Choice Food item (low-fat/cholesterol, low sugar, high fiber, gluten free, etc. you may use a recipe that has been altered to make it healthy.
+One piece of the loa kept for exhibiting. f or coffee cake will be 1832 Yeast Bread (1 loaf), rolls (4) or raised donuts (4), etc. 1833 Meal on a tray (explain food groups, cost of meal, etc.) place serving of all the food (except bev erage) on a cover setting on a tray (cover setting: dinnerware, glassware, flatware and linens to be used at the tab ole) 1834 Soup-homemade, hot or cold (bring display container for soup) 1835 5 Self-determined (pie can be exhibited here) Best of Show Food Preparation Ages 12-14 exhibits from classes 1830-1835 Award: Gift FOOD PREPARATION (AGES 15-19) 1840 Feed a family of 4 for \$10 (Exhibit one plate of prepared meal, provide store receipts for all main ingredients purchased for the meal, provide nutritional write-up with the exhibit (a drink does not need to be included.)
+A photo of the plate of food may be left on display, Tuesday-Friday 1841 Food & People-Prepare a food or foods which are typical in another county or culture. (note card with brief description on origin of food must accompany exhibit) 1842 Desserts from Scratch (scratch pound cake, scratch angel food cake, etc.) 1843 Healthy Choice Food item (low-fat/cholesterol, low sugar, high fiber, gluten free, etc. you may use a recipe that has been altered to make it healthy.
 A 3x5 card must include nutritional value information and recipe alterations, if made).
-1844 Self-determined (pie can be exhibited here) 1845 Yeast Bread (1 loaf rolls (4), or raised donuts, (4) pastries, Danish, etc.)